 Our programme will appeal to all those with a serious interest in Asian art, regardless of your personal, professional or academic background.
-It is also a proven pathway to further postgraduate study in Asian art and careers in museums, the commercial art world and academia.
+It is also a proven pathway to further postgraduate study in Asian art history, and to careers in museums, the commercial art world and academia.